Bloomberg out, Biden resurgent after Super Tuesday victories

 Biden racked up his victories despite being dramatically outspent and out-staffed.
 Moderate rival Bloomberg, for example, poured more than $12 million into television advertising in Virginia, while Biden spent less than $200,000.

 The Democratic race has shifted dramatically as Biden capitalized on his commanding South Carolina victory to persuade anxious establishment allies to rally behind his campaign.
-Former rivals Amy Klobuchar and Pete Buttigieg abruptly ended their campaigns in the days leading up to Super Tuesday and endorsed Biden.
+Klobuchar and Buttigieg abruptly ended their campaigns in the days leading up to Super Tuesday and endorsed Biden.
+O’Rourke, who dropped out of the race last year, appeared at a Texas rally, where he endorsed Biden.

+In a statement announcing his departure, Bloomberg vowed to stay engaged in the 2020 election and his ultimate goal to ensure Trump is defeated this fall.

+“I’ve always believed that defeating Donald Trump starts with uniting behind the candidate with the best shot to do it.
+After yesterday’s vote, it is clear that candidate is my friend and a great American, Joe Biden.”

 In Biden and Sanders, Democrats have a stark choice in what kind of candidate they want to run against Trump.